AnyaKovalenko/rampart-protocol-HIV-1_partial-pol/README.md

 ![RAMPART Output](rampart_overview.png)

 ## Related Publication
+Please cite the associated publications when using or adapting this workflow.

 This protocol was used in:

 **Kovalenko et al., 2023**. *Phylodynamics and migration data help describe HIV transmission dynamics in internally displaced people who inject drugs in Ukraine.*